mrexox/sentry-sanitizer/README.md

-# Sentry::Sanitizer
+# sentry-sanitizer: sanitizing extension for sentry-ruby

+This gem claims to add sanitizing support to [sentry-ruby](https://rubygems.org/gems/sentry-ruby) gem.

+[sentry-raven](https://rubygems.org/gems/sentry-raven) gem had this apportunity but it is no longer supported.
+Moving from `sentry-raven` to `sentry-ruby` can surprise you with missing this ability.
+But you can still use `sentry-sanitizer` (with a little change to configuration).

+Currently this gem provides following features
+- Sanitizing POST params
+- Sanitizing HTTP headers
+- Sanitizing cookies
+- Sanitizing extras ([see](https://docs.sentry.io/platforms/ruby/enriching-events/context/#additional-data) `Sentry.set_extras`)

 ## Installation

-:warning: Please, don't use 0.1.* version as it was experimental and not usable at all.
+:warning: Please, don't use `0.1.*` version as it was experimental and not usable at all.

 Add this line to your application's Gemfile: